-encapsulates functionality required for storing RequestCache the HttpServletRequest instances.
+The RequestCache encapsulates the functionality required for storing and retrieving HttpServletRequest instances.
 By default the HttpSessionRequestCache is used, which stores the request in the HttpSession.
 The RequestCacheFilter has the job of actually restoring the saved request from the cache when the user is redirected to the original URL.